I think they ought to, we ought to get we ought to get Chuck Schumer out there as much as we can.

 I guarantee you, it hit them last night.

-The president of the United States is the President of the United States.
+The president of the United States is the president of the United States.

 This is his gig.

-And all this talk about consultation and all this talk about this and that, the fact of the matter remains the president of the United States, by virtue of winning elections, chooses Supreme Court and other judicial nominees.
+The fact of the matter remains, the president of the United States, by virtue of winning elections, chooses Supreme Court and other judicial nominees.

 It's just that simple.

-We've got to have hearings to find out whose side he's on.
+But this whole notion of whose side is he on, we've got to have hearings to find out whose side he's on.

 The implication is he's against some people.

-And of course, that's uh the court looks at the Supreme Court's the great leveler of the playing field.
+And of course, that's the court looks at the Supreme Court's the great leveler of the playing field.

-We're supposed to bestow rights here on people that don't have them, grant rights there on people who don't have them, whereas we all have these rights.
+We're supposed to bestow rights here on people that don't have them, grant rights there on people who don't have them.

 And they are granted by God, and they are affirmed in the U.S. Constitution.